 A landing page, also known as a “lead capture page” or “splash page”, is a web page that visitors “land” on, in response to clicking on a search result or an online advertisement.
+Their purpose is to get people to take action.

 WordPress doesn’t naturally have such a function and it is fairly difficult to build landing pages in it, unless you have a paid plugin, such as Thrive Architect, which can be used for building Landing Pages with Thrive Themes or any other theme.